David-McKenna/udpPacketManager/docs/README_CLI.md

 - N input files -> 1 output file

 #### 32: "Raw To Time-Major, Antenna Polarizations"
-- Modified version of (30), where we split the output per (X, Y) polsarisaiton (complex elements, FFTWF format)
+- Modified version of (30), where we split the output per (X, Y) polarisation (complex elements, FFTWF format)
 - N input files -> 2 output files

 ### Processing Operations

-There is currently an untested implementation of time-major Stokes outputs in the library, but is has not been tested or fully implemented in the reader setup as of yet.
+There is currently an untested implementation of time-major Stokes outputs in the library, but is has not been tested or fully implemented in the reader as of yet.

 #### Base Modes
 By default, we define a number of base Stokes parameter outputs each at a multiple of 10 from 100.